THE ART OF CHANGE– A CHEMICAL AND PHYSICAL ADVENTURE: DRAMATIZING PHYSICAL AND CHEMICAL CHANGES THROUGH MOVEMENT 5,7

 Work Session

-• Have pairs create a sequence that meets the following requirements:
+• For each selected change, the group will create a sequence that expresses that change with the following requirements:

 • A beginning, middle, and end

-• After a designated period of work time, pairs will present their complete sequence.
+• After a designated period of work time, each group will present their complete sequence for physical and chemical change.
+(If time is an issue, the teacher can designate which change should be presented.)

 Closing Reflection

-• Students will reflect on one or more of the following questions via an exit ticket:
+• Students will reflect on one or more of the following questions:

-• How did this activity help you understand balance and unbalanced forces?
+• How did this activity help you understand chemical and physical changes in the world around you?

 • If you were to go through this artistic process again, what would you do differently?
 Why?